oeitam/mgtd/README.md

 Filters the help message (a hard coded list of commands examples) for some_term and returns the results

-### fromcb
+### fromcb (not a command, a term in a command)
 Takes text from the system clipboard top.
-Assumed textual\
+Assumed textual.\
+Uses the content of the ckipboard for the transaction description\
+(like what comes after the "|" )\
+[does this really work ????]